rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 ## Using NGINX Ingress Controller with Istio service mesh

-NGINX Ingress Controller can now be used as the ingress controller for applications that are running inside an Istio service mesh.
-This allows to continue using the advanced capabilities that NGINX IC provides on Istio-based environments without resorting to any workarounds.
+NGINX Ingress Controller can now be used as the ingress controller for applications running inside an Istio service mesh.
+This allows you to continue using the advanced capabilities that NGINX IC provides on Istio-based environments without resorting to any workarounds.
 This is accomplished using the special setting [use-cluster-ip](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#upstream) for the backend.

-Here is a standard deployment of NGINX Ingress controller without a sidecar proxy injected into the pod.
+Here is a standard deployment of NGINX Ingress Controller without a sidecar proxy injected into the pod.

 {{< img src="./img/nginx_plain.png" alt="NGINX stand alone." >}}

-Notice that NGINX Ingress Controller is enumerating the pods of the backend service and balancing traffic directly to them, granting you full control of backend loadbalancer and stickyness behavior.
+Notice that NGINX Ingress Controller enumerates the pods of the backend service and balances traffic directly to them, granting full control of the backend load balancer and stickiness behavior.
-If your service pods supported TLS, then NIC could re-encrypt the traffic to them and provide end-to-end encryption.
+If your service pods support TLS, then NIC can re-encrypt the traffic to them and provide end-to-end encryption.

 But then if your services could do that, you might no be implementing a Service Mesh.